oshalygin/ReactReduxRecipes/README.md

 2. Run `npm install` to pull in the project dependencies.
 3. Run `npm start -s` to kick off the application.
 It should automatically load a browser window and point to `http://localhost:9999`.
 If the browser window does not load, then manually navigate your browser to `http://localhost:9999`.
 3. If you are on a Windows environment, run `npm run start-windows -s`. `babel-watch` doesn't work on Windows as it uses unix named pipes.
-4. Run `npm test` to explicitly run the tests in the solution.Note that they are ran upon application start regardless, but this is a quicker feedback loop.
+4. Run `npm test` to explicitly run the tests in the solution.
+Note that they are ran upon application start regardless, but this is a quicker feedback loop.

 ####This application implements the following requirements::